 No one has the right to be told the medical history of another person, except the parents of very young children.
 We are unable to confirm whether a patient is registered at the practice or divulge information about adult relatives.

 We share your medical records with other services treating you.
 For full details, please see our patient leaflet on our website www.wattonmedicalpractice.co.uk.
 If you do not have access to the internet, please request a leaflet from reception.

 Care Information Choices is an NHS England initiative to combine your data with existing hospital records in the HSCIC database to provide a picture of the care being delivered between different parts of the healthcare system and to identify areas where more work or investment might be needed.
-If you wish to opt out of this, please speak to reception.
-A leaflet is attached for your information.
+If you wish to opt out of this or require further information, please speak to reception.